cms-met/MetTools/MetPerformance/README.md

 In principle the histogram with the comparison will be saved in the current working directory.
 This can be changed at the end of the script.

-### How to run metresolution
+#### How to run metresolution

 ```bash
 .L metresolution.C+
 metresolution("input.root","pfmetx")
 ```
-This generates the sigma(pfmetx) vs the sumET of the event (this will be customizable in next versions) and plots it in a tgraph.
+This generates the sigma(pfmetx) vs the sumET of the event (this will be customizable in next versions :stuck_out_tongue:) and plots it in a tgraph.
 It also generates the png with the result of the fits per bin so that one can inspect them easily.